unwieldycat/foundational/README.md

 # foundational

-Foundational is a simple CLI app framework for Node that aims to be ultra-simple, readable, and lightweight.
+Foundational is a simple multi-command CLI app framework for Node that aims to be ultra-simple, readable, and lightweight.

 ## Installing